Skip to main content

 Visitor Facilities And Travel

 The park is located on the northwestern outskirts of Odesa, making it one of Ukraine's most accessible protected areas with public transportation connections from the city center.
-The historic Kuyalnik resort area provides various accommodation options ranging from sanatorium facilities to modern hotels.
+The historic Kuialnyk resort area provides various accommodation options ranging from sanatorium facilities to modern hotels.
 Walking trails and observation points are accessible year-round, though bird diversity peaks during migration periods in spring and autumn.
 The park administration is developing visitor infrastructure appropriate to the site's dual therapeutic and ecological significance.

 Conservation And Sustainability